phuang1024/BMusic/docs/components/animator.rst

 Type
 ^^^^

-The type is an organizational tag for the keyframe.
+The type is an *organizational* tag for the keyframe.
+It changes only the appearance of the keyframe in Blender's interface; the keyframe's function is not affected.

 .. image:: ./KeysTypes.jpg